 Passing Responsible State Budgets

-- The Republican majority in Concord has opted to reduce dedicated funds, like the Alcohol fund from its mandated in half so they can claim to be cutting taxes.
-The bottom line here is the are cutting revenue.
+- In years past, Concord has opted to reduce dedicated funds, like the Alcohol fund from its mandated minimum, by half in order to claim to be cutting taxes.
+The bottom line here is they are cutting revenue.
 These funds are used for prevention and treatment of substance abuse and the cuts are done without regard for the impacts to local treatment programs.
 Why lower this revenue stream with the opiod crisis at its peak?

-- Republicans are also reneging on prior state obligations, like changing the state contribution toward public employees from 35% to zero.
+- Then there was the decision to renege on state contributions toward public employee retirement funds from 35% to zero.
 Cutting state budgets may sound good, but it downshifts fixed costs to local taxes.
-This is not fiscal responsibility, its voodoo economics and its time we stopped taking their word that they actually know how to run the state or the country.
+This is not fiscal responsibility, its voodoo economics and its time we stopped accepting rhetoric in place of sound budgeting practices.
 Democrats tax and spend, just like Republicans do, because that is the job.
 You get more for your money when Democrats control government.
 Our position is to create stable, incremental progress.
 Just as has been the tradition for the history of our state.

 - Responsible governance is not ‘live for today’ and disregard tomorrow.
-In fact, the best argument for a representative government is that we are worrying about the long term, so you don’t have to worry.
-Government is guilty of ignoring the future in favor of power, profits and the next election cycle.
-We need to elect independent citizens to stop this broken system.
+In fact, the best argument for a representative government is that we are worrying about the long term and as a result, you don’t have to!
+Government is guilty of ignoring the future in favor of immediate power, quick profits and the next election cycle.
+We need to elect independent leaders who will commit to fixing this broken system.
 I’m a democrat because I believe in progress.
 But I am a citizen of my town and my state, first.

 - To manage money well, you first have to identify goals and priorities.
-The Republican majority in Concord (and in Washington) use ‘the red queen effect’ to stay in power.
+When Republican’s lead in Concord (and in Washington) they use ‘the red queen effect’ to stay in power.
 They make everyone run as fast as they can, just to stay in place.
 By threatening working programs and eliminating budget items without justification, they halt economic momentum and create chaos no business would ever permit.
 Cutting decisions are made not on merit, but on ideology.
 This approach in New Hampshire boils down to breaking what is working and then telling everyone its broken, while they run to be put back in charge.

 - Community leaders spend their time fighting Concord in hearings where we should be debating progress, not loss of ground.

-- Teachers, police, social workers, fire fighters, environmentalists and community-based special interests are all testifying regularly in order to prevent the loss of essential New Hampshire services.
+- Teachers, police, social workers, fire fighters, environmentalists and community-based agencies are all testifying regularly in order to prevent the loss of essential New Hampshire services.
 Why are we fighting each other?
 We can maintain a lean budget without eliminating essential services in our communities.
-Republican budgets are penny-wise and pound foolish; they sacrifice the long-term welfare of the state.
+I see Democratic budgets as better for the long-term welfare of the state.
 We have to get wise to pledge politics because it is actually designed to take us away from good fiscal management and fast-track us on a race to the bottom.
 You really don’t save if your house falls down around you.